LeetLLM

 GraphRAG & Knowledge GraphsStructured Output Generation

 GraphRAG gave retrieval systems a richer map of entities and relationships.
 Enterprise retrieval-augmented generation (RAG) adds a harder constraint: each path through that map still has to respect user, tenant, and document permissions.
 RAG security starts by treating retrieved text as protected data, not neutral context.
-This chapter covers access control, tenant isolation, metadata filters, output checks, and audit trails for retrieval systems that touch private documents.
+You'll cover access control, tenant isolation, metadata filters, output checks, and audit trails for retrieval systems that touch private documents.

-Imagine a warehouse associate at ShipSmart, a logistics company, asking the internal AI assistant: "What are the partner rates for bulk shipping?"
-The bot retrieves a confidential spreadsheet containing merchant commission terms and summarizes it.
-The associate isn't supposed to see those rates.
-Within hours, a partner complains that sensitive pricing leaked through a casual chat query.
+At AtlasOps, an operations analyst asks the internal AI assistant: "What are the vendor discount terms?"
+The bot retrieves a confidential spreadsheet containing vendor discount terms and summarizes it.
+The analyst isn't supposed to see those rates.
+Within hours, a security reviewer reports that sensitive vendor terms leaked through a casual chat query.
 The project gets frozen.

 Retrofitting security after indexing is expensive and risky.
 If chunks can't be mapped back to tenant, document, deletion state, classification, and current grants, adding Access Control Lists (ACLs) later may require reprocessing the corpus and rebuilding authorization paths.